OutSystems/docs-product/src/migration-to-odc/known-issues.md

 This page outlines the current technical limitations related to the migration on the OutSystems 11 apps to ODC.
 OutSystems development teams are actively working on addressing the issues.

-## Not possible to migrate with data attributes larger than 100 MB
+## Data is truncated for attributes larger than 100 MB

-During the migration, a validation process checks the size of each binary data attribute in the database.
-If an attribute exceeds the maximum allowed size of 100 MB, the migration cannot continue.
+A validation process checks the size of each binary data attribute in the database.
+If an attribute exceeds the maximum allowed size of 100 MB, the data is truncated in the migration process.
+This mechanism is in place to unblock the migration process, but it requires careful data preparation before migration to a production environment.

 ### Impact

-The migration of data from O11 to ODC is blocked.
+The truncation of attributes leads to data loss.

 ### How to fix

-Ensure that there the of the attributes in your OutSystems 11 is smaller than 100 MB.
+When **migrating to a production environment**, ensure that the attributes in your OutSystems 11 apps are smaller than 100 MB.

 ## Forbidden access to LifeTime